Cloud server configurations

 Create a flavor

-To create cloud servers through the OpenStack CLI and Terraform flavors are used, which determine the number of vCPUs, RAM, and local disk size (optional) of the server.
+To create cloud servers via the OpenStack CLI and Terraform, flavorings are used to define the number of vCPUs, RAM, and local disk size (optional) of the server.
 Through the OpenStack API, you can create a GPU flavor.
-Flavors correspond to arbitrary configurations, when creating a flavor consider the available values of arbitrary configurations.
+Flavors correspond to arbitrary configurations, consider the available values of arbitrary configurations when creating a flavor.

 OpenStack CLI